-- A. It is recommended that all IEFASC officers have a working knowledge and sound appreciation of the Twelve Steps, Twelve Traditions, and the Twelve Concepts of Narcotics Anonymous worked the Twelve steps, and have a working knowledge, willingness to learn, and sound appreciation of the Twelve Traditions and Twelve Concepts of Narcotics Anonymous. - B. Familiarity with IEFASC procedural guidelines, the ability to organize and give the committee or respective committee direction, and previous service experience at the area and or group service level. - C. Committee officers should be elected from NA members with applicable service experience. - D. Committee officers should be actively attending NA meetings.
+- A. It is recommended that all IEFASC officers (exec body) have worked the twelve steps, and have a working knowledge, willingness to learn, and sound appreciation of the Twelve Traditions and Twelve Concepts of Narcotics Anonymous. - B. Familiarity with IEFASC procedural guidelines, the ability to organize and give the committee or respective committee direction, and previous service experience at the area and or group service level. - C. Committee officers should be elected from NA members with applicable service experience. - D. Committee officers should be actively attending NA meetings.